NickToony/gameserver-service/readme.md

 -----
 This is a simple project combining Laravel and Bootstrap to provide a game server list service.
 It provides a responsive front-end for managing games and servers, while providing a JSON service for clients to access.

+**Note**: This project is my first venture into Laravel and Bootstrap.
+It is far from perfect.

 Dependencies
 ----